Accretion tori around rotating neutron stars I: Structure, shape and size: Introduction

-We explore the structure, size and shape of the tori around rotating NSs, and examine differences from the case of Schwarzschild spacetime while focusing especially on the critically thick solution – the cusp tori.
+We explore the structure, size and shape of the tori around rotating NSs and examine differences from the case of Schwarzschild spacetime while focusing especially on the critically thick solution – the cusp tori.
 Our study provides a basis for further astrophysical applications.
 These can be represented, for instance, by studying tori oscillations in relation to QPOs observed in NS systems, as discussed in our follow-up paper \citep[Paper II,~][]{paperII-key}.

-The present paper (Paper I) is organized as follows.
-Secion~\ref{ssec:HT} introduces the adopted spacetime description.
-In Section~\ref{Section:tori} we build on earlier research of accretion tori and carry out a comprehensive analytical solution describing accretion tori around rotating NSs.
-This solution is then further explored within the astrophysically relevant range of spacetime parameters in Section~\ref{section:astro}.
-Finally, in Section~\ref{Section:conclusions}, we demonstrate the use of our formulae on various astrophysically relevant examples.
+The present paper (Paper I) is organised as follows.
+Sect.~\ref{ssec:HT} introduces the adopted spacetime description.
+In Sect.~\ref{Section:tori}, we build on earlier research on accretion tori and carry out a comprehensive analytical solution describing accretion tori around rotating NSs.
+This solution is then further explored within the astrophysically relevant range of spacetime parameters in Sect.~\ref{section:astro}.
+Finally, in Sect.~\ref{Section:conclusions}, we demonstrate the use of our formulae on various astrophysically relevant examples.
 We provide the reader with a short summary and state our main concluding remarks.